apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 And there you go.
 Notice that this time we extracted the price without the `$` dollar sign.
 This could be desirable, because we wanted to convert the price from a string to a number, or not, depending on individual circumstances of the scraping project.

-So which method to choose?
+Which method to choose?
 Neither is the perfect solution.
 The first method could easily break if the website's developers change the structure of the `<span>` elements and the price will no longer be in the third position - a very small change that can happen at any moment.

 The second method seems more reliable, but only until the website adds prices in other currency or decides to replace `$` with `USD`.
 It's up to you, the scraping developer to decide which of the methods will be more resilient on the website you scrape.